AlchemistSimulator/Alchemist/site/content/howtos/simulation/variables/_index.md

 To favor reusability and
-apply the DRY principle, the simulator allows defining variables whose values possibly depend on values of other variables through {{% api package="loader.variables" class="JSR223Variable" %}}.
+apply the DRY principle, the simulator allows defining variables whose values possibly depend on values of other variables through {{% api package="boundary.variables" class="JSR223Variable" %}}.
 Their values can be expressed, by default, in Groovy, but any JSR-223-compatible language can be used, in principle.
 If a compatible JSR-223 implementation of the language is available in the classpath, Alchemist will load and use it transparently.